-Below is a public response by my friend jabial to Against Libertarian Legalism by Frank van Dun.
+Below is a public response, written by my friend jabial, to Against Libertarian Legalism by Frank van Dun.
 It was also published in French on the online magazine Contrepoints.
 See also this citation in the Libertarian Standard.

 Answering Van Dun's Objections Against the Classical Libertarian Interpretation of the Non-Agression Principle

 Nowadays, you get to see all brands and shapes of libertarians.
 From Ayn Rand's philosophical circle whose complete membership could originally meet inside a small restaurant and then grew and grew until it needed to book several conference rooms, the modern libertarian approach was born of Murray Rothbard's schism from what had turned, because of all too human tropisms, into the church of capitalism, an organization where the word of one said in anger could and would settle debates that should have been ruled by the very reason it claimed to promote.
 So it is not surprising that the history of the libertarian movement itself is full of diverging opinions and groups who excommunicate one another; this variety is healthy and is the mark of a political movement that is alive and well.
 When people disagree, at least one of them is wrong.
 People who are looking for truth and justice, not power, may work towards a common goal but they don't congratulate one another on their disagreements; they fight on them as if their lives hanged on the balance and, indeed, maybe our future does.
 I am going to continue this tradition by violently disagreeing with Frank Van Dun, because I think his positions are dangerous for us all as they undermine the whole libertarian theory of law framework which is the foundation upon everything else rests.